Sphinx (Marvel Comics): Meryet Karim

-Meryet Karim is a desert nomad who finds an unconscious Anath-Na Mut soon after he found the Ka Stone.
-While nursing him back to health, Karim absorbed residual energies from the Ka Stone, which granted her a fraction of its powers.
-Karim discovers that every time she was being perpetually reincarnated into new bodies and retains the knowledge of her previous life with each death.
+Meryet Karim is a desert nomad who finds an unconscious Anath-Na Mut soon after he finds the Ka Stone.
+While nursing him back to health, Karim absorbs residual energies from the Ka Stone, which grants her a fraction of its powers and allows her to continuously reincarnate while retaining the knowledge of her previous lives.
 In the modern era, she finds the Ka Scepter's remnants and reconstructs it to become the new Sphinx.
-Then, Karim alters history so Anath-Na will kill Moses that leads to Egypt, eventually conquering the world during the Forever Yesterday storyline.
-She got thwarted by the superhero team the New Warriors and resurrected Anath-Na in a bid to reclaim his love.
-The empowered Sphinx battles the New Warriors, but when facing his feelings for Karim, he merges with her into one composite entity who goes back in time to live a normal life.
+Then, Karim alters history so Anath-Na will kill Moses and conquer Earth.
+Sphinx is thwarted by the New Warriors and resurrects Anath-Na in a bid to reclaim his love.
+The empowered Sphinx battles the New Warriors, but when facing his feelings for Karim, he merges with her into a composite entity who goes back in time to live a normal life.

-The gestalt entity has a final appearance in the title The New Warriors before reappearing as the male Sphinx in the third volume of the title Nova.
-The character discovers that Galactus' curse is still in effect and battles Nova once again, intent on having access to Xandarian knowledge.
-The Sphinx appears in an issue of the fourth volume of the title Nova.

 Powers, abilities, and equipment

-The Sphinx is an ancient mutant, who gained additional powers through use of the Ka Stone and possibly other sources.
+The Anath-Na incarnation of Sphinx is a mutant who gained additional powers through use of the Ka Stone and possibly other sources.
 He has supernatural strength, stamina, and durability, as well as virtual immortality.
 Courtesy of the jewel's mystical properties, Anath-Na also has a range of metaphysical abilities, including energy control, mind reading, hypersonic flight, and knowledge absorption.
-After imbuing herself with energies from the Ka Scepter, Karim possesses nigh-omnipotence.
-Both Sphinxes have expertise in Egyptian magic.
+The Meryet Karim incarnation of Sphinx possesses nigh-omnipotence after imbuing herself with energies from the Ka Scepter.
+Both versions of Sphinx have expertise in Egyptian magic.

 In other media

-The Anath Na Mut version of the Sphinx appears as a minor antagonist in Lego Marvel Avengers: Strange Tails, voiced by Kerem Erdinc.
+The Meryet Karim incarnation of Sphinx appears in Lego Marvel Avengers: Strange Tails, voiced by Alia Shawkat.
+This version is a social media influencer who is empowered by an idol belonging to Anath-Na Mut.